 In 2013 Johan Ljungquist and Mikael Olenmark Gårdsfisk started with a vision – to raise the world’s most sustainable fish and allow everyone to eat fish without contributing to overfishing, nutrient enrichment and pollution.
 In 2015, the won the regional final of Local EAT Award.
 We caught up with them to see how their business is growing.

-Interview with WWF President Yolanda Kakabadse
+WWF International President Yolanda Kakabadse

 We can produce more with less